-Kane established his namesake label in 2006, with his sister Tammy running the financial side of the business and assisting in fabric creation and the design process.
-His first independent show, a collection of neon bandage dresses, was presented in the S/S 2006 season in London Fashion Week.
+Kane established his namesake label in 2006, with his sister Tammy as the brand's co-creative director and co-founder.
+His first independent show, a collection of neon bandage dresses, was presented in the Spring/Summer 2006 season in London Fashion Week.
 Over the following seasons, Kane would receive rave reviews for his fresh take on fashion and his ability to recast materials and prints once fallen from favour, and place them right back into the aspirations of the industry and the wider consumer.

 In April 2019, Kane designed a brightly coloured T-shirt for Heart Research UK.
 Kane has designed the collection to raise awareness for the charity, after his brother died from a heart attack in 2018.